Sallow Skin: What Are The Causes? Can It Be Treated?

 If you love makeup, be careful while picking your favorite products.
 Read the labels and check the ingredients before applying on your face.
 Make sure that the makeup you are using is oil-free and non-comedogenic.
 Otherwise, it might clog your skin pores and make your skin look dull.

 Once you start the process, do not expect overnight results.
 Your skin might take a few weeks to renew itself.
-If you see no changes in your skin after several months, consult a doctor.
+If you see no changes in your skin after several months, consult a dermatologist.
 It might be due to an underlying health issue, and unless that is resolved, your skin will not get back its lost glow.

 - Tobacco smoke causes premature skin aging.
 Journal of Dermatological Sciences, US National Library of Medicine, National Institutes of Health.